 Why you will love this cake

-- It’s easy to make and tastes amazing
+- Easy: My Red Velvet Cake is easy to make and tastes amazing.

-- It has a deliciously soft and tender crumb
+- Tender crumb: It has a deliciously soft and tender crumb.

-- It’s a beautiful celebration cake, perfect for special occasions
+- Celebration cake: It’s a beautiful layer cake, perfect for special occasions.

 I first tried Red Velvet Cake from Sprinkles Bakery in Los Angeles.
 One bite and I was smitten!
 This unusual cake is recognisable by its striking red colour, achieved by food colouring.
 But what does it taste like?
 I describe the flavour of this cake as part vanilla, part chocolate, and using my recipe, super buttery too.